January 23, 2023

 This is the fourth blog post in a seven-part series that discusses defective and deficient contract document claims.

-As discussed in the second post in this series, the owner’s implied warranty to provide accurate and suitable specifications and drawings has been well established by the Spearin case for over 100 years.1 In certain situations, however, owners can avoid the impact of Spearin and related decisions by imposing limitations on the implied warranty.
+As discussed in the second post on the Spearin doctrine, the owner’s implied warranty to provide accurate and suitable specifications and drawings has been well established by the Spearin case for over 100 years.1 In certain situations, however, owners can avoid the impact of Spearin and related contractor legal rights decisions by imposing limitations on the implied warranty.
 Defenses against Spearin are listed below:

 Several examples of such situations follow.